Can I Eat Expired Guava Jelly Commercially Jarred Unopened?

 What are some pro storage tips?

 To ensure optimal storage of commercially jarred guava jelly, store it in a cool, dry place away from direct sunlight.
 Once opened, refrigerate the jar to maintain its freshness and prevent spoilage.
 Use a clean and dry utensil to scoop out the jelly to avoid introducing contaminants that could lead to spoilage.
-If you notice any signs of mold growth, off-putting odors, or changes in color or texture, it is best to discard the jelly to prevent foodborne illness.
+If you notice any signs of mold growth, off-putting odors, or changes in color or texture, it is best to discard the jelly to reduce the risk of foodborne illness.

 Any interesting facts about Guava Jelly Commercially Jarred Unopened?